itsual/sherlockscan/README.md

 ## 🤝 Contributing

-Contributions are welcome!
-Please read the `CONTRIBUTING.md` file *(placeholder — you'll need to create this)* for guidelines on reporting issues, proposing features, and submitting pull requests.
+Contributions are welcome.
+Please see CONTRIBUTING.md for guidelines on reporting issues, proposing features, and submitting pull requests.

 Key areas for contribution: